-Continuing the Library's 1980s retrospective, our 'Back to the future: 1979-1989' display includes intriguing items chosen to illustrate our vast collections about this remarkable decade.
-Runs from Thursday 1 August to Saturday 9 November 2019.
+Continuing the Library's 1980s retrospective, our 'Back to the future: 1979-1989' display included intriguing items chosen to illustrate our vast collections about this remarkable decade.
+Ran from 1 August to 12 November 2019.

 The ten years from 1979-1989 were eventful and transformational.
 2019 marks key anniversaries including 40 years since Margaret Thatcher came to power, and 30 years since the Tiananmen Square massacre and the fall of the Berlin Wall.